digital-blueprint/relay-esign-bundle/README.md

 servers and allows signing and signature verification of PDF files using [PAdES](https://en.wikipedia.org/wiki/PAdES).

 For more details see the [docs](./docs/index.md) or the [ESign Website](https://dbp-demo.tugraz.at/site/software/esign.html).

+There is a corresponding frontend application that uses this API at [ESign Frontend Application](https://gitlab.tugraz.at/dbp/esign/signature).

 ## Bundle installation